About the Program

 Week 2, Thessaloniki, Central Macedonia

-Week 3, Nafplion, the Peloponnese
+Week 3, Nafplio, the Peloponnese

-Week 4, Nafplion, the Peloponnese
+Week 4, Nafplio, the Peloponnese

 Where You'll Live and Study